GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/data.rst

 (These definitions are located in ``geminidr.gemini.lookups.DQ_definitions``.)

 So a pixel marked 10 in the mask, would be a "non-linear" "cosmic ray".
-The ``AstroData`` mask are propagated with bitwise-OR operation.
-For example, let say that we are stacking frames.
+The ``AstroData`` masks are propagated with bitwise-OR operation.
+For example, let's say that we are stacking frames.
 A pixel is set as bad (value 1) in one frame, saturated in another (value 4), and fine in all the other the frames (value 0).
 The mask of the resulting stack will be assigned a value of 5 for that pixel.

-These bitmasks will work like any other numpy True/False mask.
+These bitmasks will work like any other NumPy True/False mask.
 There is a usage example below using the mask.

 The mask can be accessed as follow::